gnir/OligoLego/README.md

 6. Universal.txt - A text file with 1 row, containing the forward and reverse universal primers to order, as well as their number (row number) in the oligopool.
 7. data.mat - a MATLAB data file.

+MakingStreets tool documentation

+This tool is for making new set of streets, i.e. oligopool.